Turning points happen to all of us.

 Transitions are simply a fact of life.
 Whether it is creating a family and planning a prenuptial agreement, divorcing and reconstituting a family in a different way, or modifying or enforcing a previous judgment, you must have expert legal counsel.

 Gaynor Law offers more than 30 years of experience to help you make family transitions successfully.
 Our practice encompasses the entire range of family law issues.
-We work throughout Cook and the collar counties, appearing in numerous courts, as well as managing collaborative law cases and mediations.
+We work throughout Cook and the collar counties, appearing in numerous courts, as well as managing collaborative law cases.

 Some family transitions are welcomed and anticipated.
 Others may occur when you’re least expecting them.
 Regardless, we approach your matter from a holistic perspective, working to find solutions that address the well-being of both you and your family.

 With empathy, a focus on creative problem-solving, and a healthy measure of practicality, we guide you in reaching resolution.
 Meticulous preparation is a distinctive quality of our practice.
 It gives you the information and confidence to make sound decisions for your children and yourself and also strengthens the presentation of your case, whether in the courtroom or at the negotiating table.
 Further, it’s work done by seasoned professionals.
 Gaynor Law is an exclusive boutique comprised of experienced attorneys who go toe-to-toe with larger firms.

 Throughout, our goal is to empower and enable you to take control of your future.
 A family transition is just that—a passage, and not a place you will stay permanently.
 Better days for you and your family are ahead, and that conviction informs every aspect of our counsel.